juanramoncarceles/documentation-source-html/README.md

 ## Other info

 Several warnings may appear in the console during development/build indicating HTML files not being used in the `index.xml`.

+Styles for the content area of the site are in `src > styles > content-area.css`

+Styles for the rest of the layout are with [TailwindCSS](https://tailwindcss.com/docs), so any of its css classes can be applied to the site.
+Otherwise create your own classes in the `global.css` file.